Associate Geotechnical Engineer

 Being a geotechnical engineer allows Morgan to be involved in the interaction between humans and natural processes, something he says has always interested him.
-At GeoEngineers, Morgan manages geotechnical projects, focusing on how subsurface conditions affect the design of piers, wharves, bridges, schools, hospitals and other structures and has specific expertise in K-12 educational facilities and port and waterfront structures.
+At GeoEngineers, Morgan manages geotechnical projects, specializing in how subsurface conditions affect the design of highways, bridges, culvert replacements, piers, wharves, schools, hospitals and other structures and has specific expertise in transportation, electrical transmission/distribution, K-12 educational facilities and port and waterfront structures.

 Working and playing in the natural world is his way of life, Morgan says.
-When he’s not working, he enjoys hiking and camping—or any outdoor activity he can share with his wife, daughters, and other family members.
+When he’s not working, he enjoys hiking, camping and gardening—or any outdoor activity he can share with his wife, daughters, and other family members.

 - “Development of the SP-SSA International Terminal, Vietnam,” Morgan McArthur, co-author, Ports 2010